-7.2.1.
-Reduced or similar toxicity expected
+7.2.2 Reduced or similar toxicity expected

 In most cases, a substitution design is foreseen, meaning that A in an established regimen (AB) is replaced with the experimental agent X (XB).
-From a regulatory perspective, a non-inferiority design is acceptable and in most cases EFS or PFS, as appropriate, are acceptable primary endpoints.
+From a regulatory perspective, a non-inferiority design is acceptable and, in most cases, EFS or PFS, as appropriate, are acceptable primary endpoints.

 In cases where induction is followed by consolidation and/or maintenance therapy, confounding effects of therapies administered after the end of experimental therapy may make endpoints other than PFS or EFS more appropriate.
-This means that CR (and CR + PR, if specifically justified) after end of experimental therapy could be an acceptable primary endpoint when further therapy is scheduled.
-In these cases, the possible influence of the experimental compound on the activity of consolidation therapy should always be addressed and outcomes with respect to CR should be supported by EFS or PFS data.
+This means that CR (and CR + PR, if specifically justified) after end of experimental therapy may be an acceptable primary endpoint when further therapy is scheduled.
+However, in these cases, the possible influence of the experimental compound on the activity of consolidation therapy should always be addressed and outcomes with respect to CR should be supported by EFS or PFS as an additional primary or secondary endpoint.

-It is recommended that CR is defined according to established clinical criteria, but supportive evidence in terms of Minimal Residual Disease (MRD) as defined, e.g. by molecular criteria should be sought when applicable.
+It is recommended that CR is defined according to established clinical criteria, but supportive evidence in terms of minimal residual disease (MRD) as defined, e.g. by molecular criteria should be sought when applicable.
 As for other biomarkers, intra- and inter- laboratory variability should be minimised through standardisation.

-7.2.2.
-Increased toxicity expected
+7.2.3 Increased toxicity expected